mschmidtkorth/logseq-msk-docs/pages/Page Version History.md

 - Version history is optional.
 You can still use other ways to backup your data.
 -
   #+BEGIN_CAUTION
   Do not use Logseq's Git version history (or Git in general) in conjunction with Dropbox, Google Drive or similar tools.
-Synchronization managed by these tools may conflict with Git's version management
+Synchronization managed by these tools may conflict with Git's version management and may result in a broken Git version management (a broken repository).
+  If you must use the
   #+END_CAUTION
 -
   #+BEGIN_TIP